stevehemingway/stevehemingway.github.io/content/Trading/September/17_september.md

 Maybe they've moved to the micro version, or they just can't tolerate the volatility and lack of direction.
 Liquidity is an odd concept: it's the confidence that one can have that there are willing buyers and sellers for an asset *under the full range of future states of the market*.
 It is not simply that *now* there are lots of buyers and sellers.
 As someone once said, it's hard to define but you'll know what it is when you haven't got it.

+# Commodities

+My old thinking about inflation was that the way to profit from unanticipated price escalation was to short long-dated government bonds.
+The problem with this strategy is that this is a rigged market: the counterparty is a central bank somewhere that can keep buying longer than you can remain solvent.
+It may be possible to buy inflation linked bonds, but these are already extremely expensive.
+It occurred to me that commodities may be an alternative route.
+Of course, commodities can be very volatile for short-term 'technical' factors, e.g. arising from supply holdups, bad weather etc.
+But cheap exposure can be obtained via futures (don't do this at home!) or ETFs.
+As always, this is a recommendation to do some research, not to trade.
+But looking into this seems worthwhile at the moment.